-*PSA: November-January is the spawning season for the local Brown Trout, which means we as anglers and good stewards of the resource will need to watch where
+*PSA: Spawning season for the local Brown Trout should be done, but we as anglers and good stewards of the resource will need to watch where

-we are stepping AND fishing in order to make sure we don't negatively impact the spawn.
+we are stepping to aviod their redds in waters where Brown Trout are the primary fish species.
 We have posted multiple social media posts, and written multiple blog posts about why it is important to leave ANY and ALL spawning fish alone, but if you haven't seen them or understand why leaving spawning fish alone matters, you can read about why we need to respect spawning fish by clicking on the link I've provided for you Here.*

-Hard to believe December is here, but here we are, and with it comes the onset of Winter.
+Happy New Year, everyone!
+I hope you all had a good holiday season.
+It hasn't felt like Winter very much the last month or so, but it looks like colder weather is in the forecast, and with it comes the "normal" Winter fishing conditions we're used to.
 Most if not all of the local tailwater fisheries have dropped their output to winter flows, which has made sections of the Weber too low to fish in our eyes, so make sure you check the river gauges before heading out.

 The best information for river flows on the Middle and Lower Provo are through the CUWCD Wesbite.
 You can find that info Here.